ThomasPierrickHenry/ThomasPierrickHenry/README.md

 💞️ I’m looking to collaborate on innovative web apps and AI-powered tools

-📫 How to reach me: [thomas.pierrick.henry354@gmail.com] (replace with your actual contact info)
+📫 How to reach me: [thomas.pierrick.henry@gmail.com]

 😄 Pronouns: he/him